p0pr0ck5/dreamcloud-docs/source/dreamcompute/tutorials/securing-apache.rst

 	# htpasswd /path/to/.htpasswd user2

-Once this is done, Apache must be configured to read the password file and control access to the desired directory:
+Once you've created the user, configure Apache to read the password file and control access to the desired directory:

 .. code::